-Another John Devereaux arrived shortly after in Connecticut and gave rise to a branch that spread out through New York and the Northwest Territories.
+2. Jonathan Devereaux arriving in Connecticut about 1715 and giving rise to a branch that spread out through New York and the Northwest Territories.

-Yet another John Devericks arrived around 1650 at Jamestown, and gave rise to a branch spreading through Maryland, Virginia, and Missouri.
+3. John Devericks arriving at Jamestown around 1650 and giving rise to a branch spreading through Maryland, Virginia, and Missouri.

-A Charles Devereaux came to Southern Virginia and gave rise to a branch in the Carolinas, Georgia, and Texas.
+4. Charles Devereaux came to Southern Virginia in 1763 and giving rise to a branch in the Carolinas, Georgia, and Texas.

 This was later complicated as the country grew and people moved about, but the greatest confusion came with a later influx of Irish Devereaux's that settled across all boundaries, and several Eastern European families that anglicized their name to Devereux,